 - wrongful termination against public policy,

 - termination for whistleblower activities,

-- termination for exercising your rights under the Fair Employment and Housing Act or for protected political activities, and
+- termination for exercising rights under the Fair Employment and Housing Act or for protected political activities,

 - WARN Act violations (in cases involving mass layoffs).

-The damages you are able to receive for a wrongful discharge lawsuit in California depend on the type of suit.
-But generally they will include one or more of the following categories of wrongful termination damages:
+The damages a worker may recover for a wrongful discharge lawsuit in California depend on the type of suit.
+But generally, they will include one or more of the following categories of wrongful termination damages:

 - Lost wages and benefits;

 - Compensation for emotional distress / pain and suffering arising from the loss of your job;

 - Punitive damages designed to punish willful wrongdoing by the employer.

 Below, our California labor and employment lawyers answer the following frequently asked questions about California wrongful termination laws:

 - 1. What are the grounds for a wrongful termination lawsuit in California?